asmyczek/popcorn/README.markdown

 ## Description

-Popcorn is a JavaScript embedded DSL designed for quick, ease and flexible JSON object generation.
+Popcorn is a JavaScript embedded DSL designed for quick, easy and flexible JSON object generation.
 The core modules provides a basic set of generators for most common JavaScript types, and combinators to build new generators for any kind of data.
 Additional modules extend the